sauerbraten/crudapi/README.md

 ## Example

-Put this code into a 'main.go' file:
+Put this code into a `main.go` file:

 	package main